Estill – Estill, South Carolina

 Estill remains a small community of roughly 2,000 residents.
 It is home to the Federal Correctional Institution, a medium-security prison for males.

-The picture below was taken by Thomas T. Faucette in the 1940s.
+The picture above was taken by Thomas T. Faucette in the 1940s.
 SCIWAY thanks his son – and frequent contributor – Steven Faucette of Williamston for submitting this photo.

 Address: US Highway 321 and SC Highway 3, Estill, SC 29918